yousiftouma/cygni-talent-deploy/readme.md

          DEPLOY_USER: "github"
      ```

-1. Save and commit the file to master.
-Now you should be able to see the workflow under the "Actions" tab.
-If you kept the "workflow_dispatch:" property from the skeleton, you can manually trigger the workflow from the github GUI as well.
-Move on once you have made sure that the workflow works as expected.

-1. On your local machine, pull the repository so that you have the latest commit containing the github workflow locally, then make a change to the response in `index.js`.
-Push the changes to the remote master branch and follow the workflow progress on github.
+1. Save, commit and push the file to master.
+This should trigger a deployment.
+Follow the progress on Github as in previous steps.

 1. On your local machine, curl the application and make sure it responds as expected.

 # Follow up exercises

 If you've finished all the steps above you can pick one of the following extra exercises.

-## Set up CI

-- Test
-- Linting

 ## Set up server maintenance